lucas-langa/minishell/README.md

 # minishell
-creating a shell, at least a super basic shell
+creating a shell script, at least a super basic shell script.